noob-hackers/T-LOAD/README.md

 ## USAGE OPTIONS [Termux] :

 __TYPE NAME__ :
-- Here type your name whuch you want to show in your terminal.
+- Here type your name which you want to show in your terminal.

 ## SCREEN SHOTS [Termux]